superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 #Answer: In the context of binary quantization, the oversampling rate refers to the number of similar candidates that are checked in the index during an approximate nearest neighbor search.
 As we increase the oversampling rate, we are essentially checking more candidates for similarity, which can improve the accuracy of the search up to a certain point.
 However, there is a point of diminishing returns where further increasing the oversampling rate may not significantly improve the accuracy any further.
 Therefore, the oversampling rate plays a crucial role in balancing the trade-off between accuracy and computational efficiency in approximate nearest neighbor search using binary quantization.
 ```

-We saw another way to generate questions along with answers/ground-truth using OpenAI prompts this time.
+Using OpenAI to generate your evaluation dataset lets you define the prompt and questions based on the intended use case.
+Still, like T5, OpenAI requires a nontrivial amount of manual effort to identify and extract correct answers.
+Let's see how RAGAS compares.

-### **Method 3 -  Using RAGAS.**
+**Method 3 -  Using RAGAS**

-As we are discussing about RAGAS , it comes with an easier way to generate Question-Context-Ground_Truth set and rather a complete baseline evaluation dataset [utility](https://docs.ragas.io/en/latest/getstarted/testset_generation.html) , using your dataset in just a couple of lines of code as below.
+Compared with T5 and OpenAI, RAGAS is an easier way of generating a Question-Context-Ground_Truth set and a complete baseline evaluation dataset - [utility](https://docs.ragas.io/en/latest/getstarted/testset_generation.html) - that can be created from your data in just a couple of lines of code, as we demonstrate below.
+In RAGAS, questions with different characteristics such as reasoning, conditioning, multi-context, etc. are systematically crafted from a set of documents.
+This ensures a more robust evaluation process by providing comprehensive coverage of the performance of various components within your RAG pipeline.

 ```python
 ## Test Evaluation Dataset Generation using Ragas